 Put It in a Soup

 Because kale is a little thicker and tougher, it holds up really well in soups.
 It becomes a little softer, but still has some nice bite to it.
-One of these days I’m going to come up with a good sausage and kale soup recipe.
-One with sweet potatoes.
+I freeze kale, onions, and carrots from the garden in the summer to make this chicken soup in the fall.

 Put It in a Smoothie